Cfather/DigitSafePlanning/index.markdown

 # If you just want a general footnote, you can do that too.
 # See the sel_map and armour-dev examples.
 author-footnotes:
-  All authors affiliated with the department of Mechanical Engineering and Department of Robotics of the University of Michigan, Ann Arbor.
+  All authors affiliated with the Robotics Institute of the University of Michigan, Ann Arbor.

 links:
   - icon: arxiv